 All participants reported a greater understanding of Sir Walter Scott and his legacy, as well as a heightened knowledge of the natural world.

-Six of the eight groups who took part in the project used their learning experiences at Abbotsford to achieve a John Muir Trust Award, while the remaining two groups, from the Community Learning and Develpoment (CLD) programme, achieved the Scottish Government's Dynamic Youth and Hi5 awards.
+Six of the eight groups who took part in the project used their learning experiences at Abbotsford to achieve a John Muir Trust Award, while the remaining two groups, from the Community Learning and Develpoment (CLD) programme, achieved the Youth Scotland's Dynamic Youth and Hi5 awards.
 Participants were also given recognition by the Trust itself with an Abbotsford Award of Achievement.